j3ffh95/GatekeeperNew/README.md

 ## About

 Gate Keeper NY was built for Mary Lou who wanted a web presence to advertise her home management and concierge services in NYC.
 The client requested a one page site with the possibility of expansions in the future.
 The project was developed and executed in a total of 2 weeks.
-Start Bootstrap is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 ## Copyright and License